Difference between shut-off valve

 Plumbing

-The answer to 'difference between shut-off valve' is that a shut-off valve and a stop valve are two distinct plumbing components with different purposes and applications.
-A shut-off valve is typically used to completely stop the flow of water to a specific fixture or appliance, while a stop valve is used to regulate the water flow.
+The answer to 'difference between shut-off valve' is that a shut-off valve and a stop valve are two different types of plumbing valves used to control water flow.
+A shut-off valve is designed to completely stop the flow of water, while a stop valve is used to regulate or reduce the water flow.

 Step-by-Step Guide